Accommodations for Employees

 - With the employee’s permission, consult with any medical or rehabilitation specialists who may be working with the individual.

 What constitutes a reasonable accommodation will be made on a case-by-case basis, utilizing input from the affected employee whenever possible.
-The file and any documentation regarding an employee’s request for accommodation will be kept in the Office of Equal Opportunity, Equity & Affirmative Action.
+The file and any documentation regarding an employee’s request for accommodation will be kept in Equal Opportunity, Equity & Affirmative Action.
 This is separate from the employee’s personnel file.

 If an employee disagrees with a decision regarding an accommodation request, he or she has a right to appeal the decision using the following procedure.